li-liangshan/hadoop-cluster-docker/README.md

 ```
 start hadoop-master container...
 start hadoop-slave1 container...
-start hadoop-slave2 container...
 root@hadoop-master:~#
 ```
-- start 3 containers with 1 master and 2 slaves
+- start 2 containers with 1 master and 1 slaves
 - you will get into the /root directory of hadoop-master container

 ##### 5. start hadoop